gitlabhq/gitlabhq/doc/project_services/jira.md

 see the [Services Templates documentation][services-templates].

-Once the GitLab project is connected to JIRA, you can reference and close the issues in JIRA directly from GitLab's Merge requests.
+Once the GitLab project is connected to JIRA, you can reference and close the issues in JIRA directly from GitLab's merge requests.

 ## Configuration